Southwest Gas Holdings, Inc. (SWX) Stock Analysis

 Frequently Asked Questions

-What does Southwest Gas Holdings, Inc. do?Southwest Gas Holdings distributes natural gas to approximately 2.281 million customers across Arizona, Nevada, and...
+What does Southwest Gas Holdings, Inc. do?Southwest Gas Holdings distributes and transports natural gas to approximately 2,281,000 customers across Arizona,...